celtera/libremidi/book/src/context-sharing.md

 };
 ```

+In that case, note that the `obs` has ownership of for instance the JACK context object: it must outlive `in` and `out`.

 The relevant examples are:
 - `coremidi_share.cpp` for a complete example for CoreMIDI.
 - `jack_share.cpp` for a complete example for JACK.